CURIOSSorg/curioss.org/content/news/2025-02-27-academic-open-source-workshop-chaosscon.md

 </p>
 *Figure 1: Key Themes in Academic Open Source*

+## 3. Key Themes from the First Session

+In this session, participants examined the various types of research software used in academia, the challenges of sustaining these projects, and the role of institutions in supporting open source initiatives.
+The discussion highlighted how academic software varies in purpose and longevity, the factors that contribute to its success, and the barriers that hinder long-term maintenance and collaboration.

+This session provided a foundation for understanding the key challenges in sustaining academic open source projects, fostering cross-institutional collaboration, and aligning research incentives with open source best practices.
+The following themes emerged from the discussion.

 ### 3.1 Framing the Discussion: Projects vs. People

 Participants debated whether the focus of academic open source discussions should be on the software projects themselves or the people behind them.
 Some argued that understanding software development in academia requires a project-based approach, recognizing the different lifecycles and purposes of research software.
 Others emphasized the role of individual contributors, particularly the challenges they face in career advancement and funding.

 An important insight was that research software is not solely produced within universities; national labs, private companies, and collaborative research initiatives also play significant roles.
 This highlighted the need for cross-institutional collaboration and better mechanisms for tracking contributions.

 ### 3.2 Types of Research Software and Open Source Outputs